mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   Dump stored procedures and functions.
 By default, it do not dump stored procedures nor functions

+.. option:: --skip-constraints

+  Remove the constraints from the CREATE TABLE statement.
+By default, the statement is not modified

+.. option:: --skip-indexes

+  Remove the indexes from the CREATE TABLE statement.
+By default, the statement is not modified

 .. option:: --views-as-tables

   Export VIEWs as they were tables